LeSamourai23/System-Design/Dictionary/Real-Time Web Communication/WebSockets.md

 ### Advantages

-Below are some advantages of WebSockets:

 - Full-duplex asynchronous messaging.
 - Better origin-based security model.
 - Lightweight for both client and server.

 ### Disadvantages

-Below are some disadvantages of WebSockets:

 - Terminated connections aren't automatically recovered.
 - Older browsers don't support WebSockets (becoming less relevant).